londelec/leandcxmlman/source/sections/Modbusma/InitMessages.rst

 InitMessages group and MSG node
 -------------------------------

-Group node :ref:`InitMessages<ref-InitMessages>` and child element nodes :ref:`MSG<ref-InitMessages>` contain messages that are being sent to outstation during an intialization stage.
+Group node :ref:`InitMessages<ref-InitMessages>` and child element nodes :ref:`MSG<ref-InitMessages>` contain messages that are being sent to outstation during an initialization stage.
 Outstation replies can be checked against the pre-defined data to ensure correct outstation is connected during the initialization stage.
 Modbus Write messages can be used to change settings of the outstation during the initialization stage, if necessary.